 8. Recent Programme and/or News Highlights

 96.2 The Revolution commenced broadcasting on August 30th 1999.
-Until September 2008 it was jointly owned by The Oldham Chronicle and radio group UKRD.
-The station is now wholly owned by the broadcaster Steve Penk.
+The station is currently owned by Matt Ramsbottom.
 Highlights of programming regularly appear on the our website.

 9. How to complain to 96.2 The Revolution or Ofcom